leoarthurwall/countries/README.md

 - The custom dropdown menu enables you to search for countries by region.
 Also, the Chevron is animated so it rotates 180 degrees in a smooth motion.

 ### DARKMODE TOGGLE
 - This is another custom built feature.
 The Funtionality changes the color theme from light to dark when clicked.
-The button itself is custom made using some cool CSS tricks to make it transition smoothly from side to side,
+The button itself is custom made using some cool CSS tricks to make it transition smoothly from side to side.

 ### COUNTRY MODAL
+- When you select a country, a modal will appear with more details about the country as well as a link to google maps, and option to click thrlugh to bordering countries.

 ### API DATA

 ### BORDER CLICK THROUGH
 ### CLOSE OFF CLICK
 ### GRID LAYOUT